Franky47/pygre.io/readme.rst

 this purpose only (I don't do this for money and don't intend to sell your private information to anyone).

+The website specifications are as following:
+- It displays a home page explaining briefly what PyGre is about.
+- It shows the list of courses available to register for in the future, with details on date/time, location, the program of the course, and how many people have registered so far.
+- A form to register to a course, that only requires an email address (names & other details are optional).
+- In the future, a comment system where people who registered and attended a course can leave anonymous remarks and feedback.

+A login system would be interesting, to quickly register to courses, to see the agenda of courses one has registered to, to leave comments etc..

 Why is everything in English ?
 ------------------------------

 Like most programming languages, Python's syntax is based on English.
-The website is internationalised, and if you see a bad translation or want to contribute to adding other languages, I'm gladly accepting pull requests.
+The website will eventually be internationalised.
+If you see a bad translation or want to contribute to adding other languages, I'm gladly accepting pull requests.

 License